Bachelor of Science in Electronics Engineering Technology

 - Electronics Engineering Overview

 Electronic technology is intricately-woven into many sectors of industry which effects our daily lives.
 Every year, new and exciting communications in wired, wireless, and satellite services impact devices and machines which change the way people live, work, and play.
 It’s a dynamic environment that requires professionals to sustain its progress.
 Wired phone and Cable TV, cellular, Broadband, mobile internet and satellite tv are all impacted by electronic engineering technology.
 The investment in automated manufacturing also is changing the demands for a skilled workforce.
-Increasing demand for these services creates the need for technicians with skills to assist these growing sectors of the world economy.
+The necessity for these services creates the need for technicians with skills to assist these sectors of the world economy.

 Engineering technologists play a critical role, serving as a nexus between engineers and technicians.
 From conception to design, development, testing, and production, they are essential to the production process.